anandmali/Scanner/README.md

 # Scanner

-`This project proof-of-concept code implementation of google vision API for barcode scanner with some custom scanner UI and animations.
-Built on top of google mobile vision sample code.`
+A barcode scanner application built using the Google Mobile Vision API, featuring a custom scanning UI, smooth animations, and enhanced user interaction.
+Built on top of Google’s Mobile Vision sample code.